KamehaMehdi/taskbook/readme.md

 - Update notifications
 - Configurable through `~/.taskbook.json`
 - Data stored in JSON file at `~/.taskbook/storage`
+- You can have different instance of taskbook

 View highlights in a [taskbook board](https://raw.githubusercontent.com/klaussinani/taskbook/master/media/highlights.png).